Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

 Second, Document Purpose Directive, or just the Purpose if context is clear.

-Third, the main content, that we will talk about later.
+Third, the main content that we will talk about later.

-Forth, Document Terminator, that signals end of a document and possibly start of a new document in the same file.
+Forth, Document Terminator, that signals the end of a document and possibly start of a new document in the same file.

 ## [3] Document Character Encoding Directive